 What is a Slide Topper?

-A slide topper, or a slide out awning, is a durable vinyl fabric sheet that is connected to a reel that extends and retracts automatically over an RV slide out room.
+An RV slide topper, or a slide out awning, is a durable vinyl fabric sheet that is connected to a reel.
+The reel extends and retracts automatically over an RV slide out room.
 It covers the roof of the slide out and protects it from rain and debris, so all of that mess doesn’t come into your rig when you pull in the slide out.

 We recently installed a Dometic Elite SlideTopper EZ and couldn’t be happier.
 The slide out awning fabric is made from a heavy duty durable material that is either white vinyl or black.
 We went with the black to match the colors on our RV slide.